 - 1. Work in and around the stream channel or Bay shoreline shall not cause the following conditions to exist in waters of the State at any place: - a.
 Waters shall not contain floating material, including solids, liquids, foams, and scum, in concentrations that cause nuisance or adversely affect beneficial uses; - b.
 Waters shall not contain oils, greases, waxes, or other materials in concentrations that result in a visible film or coating on the surface of the water or on objects in the water, that cause nuisance, or that otherwise adversely affect beneficial uses; - c.
-Waters shall not contain biostimulatory substances in concentrations that promote aquatic growth to the extent that such growth cause nuisance or adversely affect beneficial uses: - d.
+Waters shall not contain biostimulatory substances in concentrations that promote aquatic growth to the extent that such growth cause nuisance or adversely affect beneficial uses; - d.
 Waters shall be maintained free of toxic substances in concentrations that are toxic to, or that produce detrimental physiological responses in human, plant, animal, or aquatic life; - e.
 There shall be no alteration of temperature, turbidity, or apparent color beyond present natural background levels; - f.
-Dissolved oxygen, with the beneficial use designations listed in F.1.g.a. below, shall not be reduced below the listed minimums in the receiving water from the point of discharge; - g.
-Routine maintenance activities shall not cause the following limits to be exceeded in waters of the State at any point: - i.
+Dissolved oxygen, with the beneficial use designations listed in F.1.g.i. below, shall not be reduced below the listed minimums in the receiving water from the point of discharge; - g.
+Routine maintenance activities shall not cause the following limits to be exceeded in waters of the State at any point:

+i.
 Dissolved Oxygen: 5.0 (WARM) or 7.0 (COLD) mg/l minimum.
 When natural factors cause lesser concentrations, then this discharge shall not cause further reduction in the concentration of dissolved oxygen.

-&lt;sup>1 Potential discharge locations support both the WARM and COLD beneficial uses.
-The more stringent criteria of 7.0 (COLD) mg/L dissolved oxygen shall apply unless the Discharger demonstrates the lower 5.0 (WARM) mg/L dissolved oxygen is applicable to the water body.
-The ii.
-Dissolved Sulfide: < 0.1mg/L.

-iii. pH: A variation of natural ambient pH by more than 0.5 pH units.

-iv.
-Toxicity: All waters shall be maintained free of toxic substances in concentrations that are lethal to or that produce other detrimental responses in aquatic organisms.

-v.
-Un-ionized Ammonia: 0.025 mg/L as N, annual median; and 0.16 mg/L as N, maximum.

-vi.
-Salinity: The project shall not increase total dissolved solids or salinity to adversely affect beneficial uses.
+2 ii.
+Dissolved Sulfide: < 0.1mg/L. iii. pH: A variation of natural ambient pH by more than 0.5 pH units. iv.
+Toxicity: All waters shall be maintained free of toxic substances in concentrations that are lethal to or that produce other detrimental responses in aquatic organisms. v.
+Un-ionized Ammonia: 0.025 mg/L as N, annual median; and 0.16 mg/L as N, maximum. vi.
+Salinity: The project shall not increase total dissolved solids or salinity to adversely affect beneficial uses. vii.

-vii.
 Turbidity Waters shall be free of changes in turbidity that cause nuisance or adversely affect beneficial uses.
 Increases from normal background light penetration or turbidity relatable to waste discharge shall not be greater than 10 percent in areas where natural turbidity is greater than 50 NTU, or greater than 5 NTU where natural turbidity is less than 50 NTU.